ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ### Update of Access Rights # {#sec-as-update-access-rights}

-As long as the client is a member of the OSCORE group and the access token previously uploaded at the RS is still valid, the client can contact the AS to ask for updating its access rights, through a process more efficient that that used for the first access token.
+As long as the client is a member of the OSCORE group and the latest access token of a token series is still valid, the client can contact the AS to ask for updating its access rights, through a process more efficient than that used for the first access token of the token series.

-If the request is granted, then the AS generates a new access token as the latest one of an existing token series.
-The access token specifies the identifier of the series to it belongs to.
+If the request is granted, then the AS generates a new access token as the latest one of the token series.
+The access token specifies the identifier of the token series which it belongs to.

 The access token is uploaded at the RS(s) in the target audience either by the client as specified in this document, or directly as described in {{I-D.ietf-ace-workflow-and-params}}.
 In either case, the access token response from the AS to the client MUST NOT include any of the parameters 'token_series_id', 'cnf', and 'rs_cnf'.